McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Results

 From Figure \ref{fig:bbh-nal}, we notice good qualitative agreement between our model and confident events above $20 \msun$, even away from equal mass.
 Our model also suggests detections would be expected in regions currently lacking confident detections, such as binaries with very large effective spin.
-Because our black hole initial mass function only starts at $10 \msun$, our AGN disk model cannot explain low mass binaries.
-In particular and for this reason, the model presented here cannot explain a cluster of observations below $\mathcal{M}_c = 10 \msun$.
+Our black hole IMF begins at $5 \msun$, and therefore cannot explain observations below $\mathcal{M}_c = 4.325 \msun$ (such as many which possibly contain neutron stars).
+This IMF is informed by LVK observations, and therefore may introduce a significant source of bias.
+Future work will explore alternative black hole IMF assumptions.

 For reference, the right side of Figure \ref{fig:bbh-nal} shows a similar comparison, between O3 observations and a model based on isolated binary stellar evolution.
 This model was the preferred model of \citet{st_inference_interp}, incorporating the delayed supernova engine \citep{Fryer2012}, weak pair-instability effects, a 5 \% Bondi-Hoyle accretion rate, a $2.5 \msun$ maximum neutron star mass, a common envelope ejection efficiency of $\alpha_{\mathrm{CE}} = 1.0$, efficient dynamically stable Roche-lobe overflow ($f_a = 0.922$), a supernova recoil kick from a single Maxwellian described by $\sigma_{\mathrm{kick}} = 108.3 \mathrm{km/s}$ (not reduced by fallback), and reduced mass loss from stellar wind during the hydrogen-dominated parts of a star's life (a factor of $f_{\mathrm{WIND1}} = 0.328$ compared to the standard \citet{Vink2001} power law).
 To read more about these assumptions, refer to \citet{st_inference_interp}.